Serangoon: Transportation

 The original Serangoon bus interchange was opened on 13 March 1988 along Serangoon Central.
 It later relocated to nex on 3 September 2011.

 Rail network

-A large part of the North East MRT line runs in parallel with this arterial road.
-Stations that are located along this road are from Little India to Kovan.
-Current MRT Stations that are located in the Serangoon area include:
+A large part of the North East Line on the Mass Rapid Transit (MRT) system runs parallel to Serangoon and Upper Serangoon Road, specifically the line between Little India and Kovan stations.
+Stations located in Serangoon include: